execut/yii2-cms/README.md

 # eXeCUT Yii2 CMS
 Warning!
 Beta version.
 Please add tasks [here](https://github.com/execut/yii2-cms/issues) if you find errors.
 I will try to fix them quickly

-CMS, based on Yii2 modular system.
+CMS, based on Yii2 modular system and extension [yii2-crud-fields](https://github.com/execut/yii2-crud-fields/).
 All system modules are standalone Yii2 modules and can be used separately from CMS.

 List of system features and modules: